 Discharge From the Hospital

 Once home, having a new baby in a household requires a great deal of adjustment for all involved.
 For a household that has had no children, changes in lifestyle may be dramatic.
-When other children are present, jealousy can be a problem.
+When other children are present, jealousy can be a normal reaction.
 Preparing other children for the new baby and being careful to pay attention to them and include them in caring for the baby can ease the transition.
 Pets may also need some extra attention to help them adjust to the baby.
 In some cases, keeping pets away from the baby may be necessary.